istio/test-infra/mungegithub/deployment/README.md

   Checkout kubernetes/test-infra repo.

-  >Don't deploy directly from head unless you understand what major new features are involved.
+  >Don't build directly from kubernetes/test-infra master unless you understand what major new features are involved.
 Currently version is built from github.com/yutongz/k8s-test-infra/tree/master

   On repo root directory